What is sexual health?

 One way to define sexual health is a state of mental, physical, emotional, and social well-being regarding sexuality.
 This broad view of the topic means that there are various subjects you might like to approach with a trusted medical professional.

-Some of the issues you may want to broach with Dr. Khamvongsa, at The Miami Institute of Urogynecology and Minimally Invasive Surgery, regarding sexual health, include:
+Some of the issues you may want to broach with Dr. Khamvongsa, at The Miami Institute for Women's Health, regarding sexual health, include:

 You can discuss any topic that applies to your sexual health or sexual education during your appointments.